 By using designated info-only fields (data is not transferred to Accounting), the county is able to track and report on the latter two revenue sources in EnergyCAP.
-The example below illustrates how the generated kWh value and calculated “Solar Savings” values are recorded:

 A solar installation that generates more energy than it consumes is designated a “Generating Account.”
 The excess energy value (in dollars) is then transferred to other facilities, labeled “Benefitting Accounts,” on a percentage basis.
 At the end of each month, county staff initiate the bill split processor in EnergyCAP to calculate and allocate the actual solar savings for each facility.